Doctors Administer Oxytocin Nasal Spray to Lonely People

 Hello!

-"The psychological intervention was associated with a reduced perception of stress and an improvement in general loneliness in all treatment groups, which was still visible at the follow-up examination after three months," said the paper's senior author Jana Lieberz, a faculty member at Germany's University of Bonn, in a press release about the research.
+“The psychological intervention was associated with a reduced perception of stress and an improvement in general loneliness in all treatment groups, which was still visible at the follow-up examination after three months,” noted the paper’s senior author, Jana Lieberz, a faculty member at Germany’s University of Bonn, in the accompanying press release.

-"This is a very important observation that we made — oxytocin was able to strengthen the positive relationship with the other group members and reduce acute feelings of loneliness right from the start," Leiberz said.
-"It could therefore be helpful to support patients with this at the start of psychotherapy.
+More intuitively, given oxytocin’s established role in social bonding, participants who received the hormone found it easier to connect with others during group therapy sessions.
+“This is a very important observation that we made—oxytocin was able to strengthen the positive relationship with the other group members and reduce acute feelings of loneliness right from the start,” Lieberz explained.
+“It could therefore be helpful to support patients with this at the start of psychotherapy.
 This is because we know that patients can initially feel worse than before starting therapy as soon as problems are named.
-The observed effects of administering oxytocin can in turn help those affected to stay on the ball and continue."
+The observed effects of administering oxytocin can in turn help those affected to stay on the ball and continue.”

 Thank you!